ksu-cs-textbooks/cc410/content/y-milestones/old/spring2023/03-inheritance.md

 If you choose to inherit from the `Item` interface in the base classes in Python, the base class should not inherit from `ABC` - that is already covered as part of the interface.
 If you do, Mypy will present an error stating that it "cannot determine consistent method resolution order."

 You may also need to refactor some `private` attributes (with double underscores in Python) to `protected` attributes (single underscores in Python) as they move from the subclass to the superclass.
 In Java, these are just attributes as expected.
-In Python, it is simplest to declare those in the constructor of the superclass (such as `self._size = Size.SMALL`), then make sure you call that constructor using `super().__init__()` in the subclass' constructor.
+In Python, it is simplest to declare those in the constructor of the superclass (such as `self._size = Size.JUNIOR`), then make sure you call that constructor using `super().__init__()` in the subclass' constructor.

 {{% /notice %}}

 ##### Menu Class

-The `sfsubs.data.menu.Menu` class should be a class that has **static, class-level getter methods** for these four elements:
+The `gamegrub.data.menu.Menu` class should be a class that has **static, class-level getter methods** for these four elements:

 * `entrees` - a list of `Item` elements containing an instance of all available entrees (5 in total).
 * `sides` - a list of `Item` elements containing an instance of all available sides.
 Since each side is available in three sizes, the list should include an instance of all three sizes of each side item (9 in total).